krystofl/learn-kubernetes/README.md

 # Notes

+## Deployments
+Create a deployment:

+    microk8s kubectl create -f deployment.yaml

+You can delete it with `microk8s kubectl delete deployment hello-py`

 ## Working with local-only images (TODO/WIP)
 I haven't been able to get this to work yet, so this is WIP: